shihankanungo/shihankanungo.github.io/mop.md

 Catherine Xu is making a digraph of students at MOP and their crushes, but it turns out that all 38 responses to the form so far are trolls.
 One of them was “everyone” likes “Alexander Wang”.

 Its still super hot, so today was a bit boring.
 There was an assembly in the evening, which was fun; Dotted announced that the RELMO would be on Wednesday and Friday.
 I’m excited to see the returners’ (especially Liam's) reactions to the problems.
 We played Frisbee after the assembly, which was pretty fun.
 Mafia (organized by David Fox) is starting this night; I’m a “town vigilante”, which means that I get to kill people! (not irl of course).
 Jonathan has a funny app on his phone which lets him scan objects to get a 3D picture of them.
-He did this to Oron and me and made a funny video of us spinning around.
+He used it to make a funny video of Oron and me spinning around.
 We look like action figures.

 Another camp called “Promise” is at IMSA now, and it’s pretty big.
 There are lots of middle schoolers.
 This means that we have to share the dining hall, and somehow our lunch period got cut to just 30 minutes!